 The firm's spirit brands (Svedka vodka and Black Velvet Canadian whiskey) lack the premium price point and scale of many of its competitors.
 Read more

-We believe that Constellation Brands has a standard level of stewardship.
+We believe Constellation Brands has a standard level of stewardship.
 Current CEO Robert Sands and former CEO (current chairman of the board) Richard Sands are sons of Constellation founder Marvin Sands.
-The Sands family controls a large portion Read more
+The Sands family controls a large portion of Constellation's Read more

 Constellation Brands is a total alcohol company selling wine, spirits, and beer, primarily in the United States.
 Notable premium wine brands in the firm's portfolio include Read more